hassanfa/CancerDev/doc/Cancer.md

 24. **VarSome**: VarSome is a knowledge base and aggregator for human genomic variants. https://varsome.com/about/
 25. **Google Genomics Public Data**: Google Genomics helps the life science community organize the world’s genomic information and make it accessible and useful. and http://googlegenomics.readthedocs.io

+#### Sample datasets:

+1. **TCRB**: he Texas Cancer Research Biobank (TCRB) was created to bridge the gap between doctors and scientific researchers to improve the prevention, diagnosis and treatment of cancer.
+This work occurred with funding from the Cancer Prevention & Research Institute of Texas (CPRIT) from 2010-2014. http://txcrb.org/data.html Article: https://www.nature.com/articles/sdata201610

 ## Publications <a name="papers"></a>

 ### Pipelines, and reviews <a name="mainpapers"></a>